imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 ## Request structure (multipart/form-data)

 The request structure is the same as [server-side file upload API](./server-side-file-upload.md#request-structure-multipartform-data), except that the client-side application needs to pass `signature`, one-time `token`, and `expire` parameter.
-The following three parameters are explained below.
+These three parameters are explained below.

 | Parameter                                                                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |